 Toddler foods and nutrition

-- When developing healthy eating habits in your Toddler, it is best to provide small, frequently served meals and snacks throughout the day.
+- When developing healthy eating habits in your Toddler, it is best to offer meals and snacks at regular times to establish a routine.

 - Read about Toddler foods and nutrition to learn what you can do to lay a solid foundation for healthy eating.